Best sensitive skin routine editorial flat lay — unscented cleanser and barrier cream

 • Free of fragrance, dyes, parabens, formaldehyde releasers, and lanolin

-• Dermatologist-recommended for the most reactive skin types
+• Minimalist option for highly reactive skin types

 • Rich but non-comedogenic formula